Remote Skills

 Stipends are normally a fixed amount of money that is allocated every day.
 Stipend-paying interns are normally paid according to a set schedule established by the firm.

 Virtual Internship, another kind of internship that is gaining a lot of traction.
 If an intern works from home and is not physically available at the office, this is the case.
-Another kind of internship that is becoming more common.
+Another kind of internship is becoming more common.
 It provides people with the ability to gain professional experience without needing to work in a workplace.

 The internship is carried out using online interaction such as phone, email, and web resources.
 In most cases, virtual interns are able to work at their own speed.